Moving with You

 The movements emerge between a constant back and forth of caring for oneself and caring for another.
 In the practice, it manifests as someone leading and the other following and the roles can switch at any moment.

-Movements come, not because of the desire to perform, but because of the moving awareness and attention to each other, even if that means to explore an unfamiliar physical form or to rest together in stillness.
+Movements come, not because of the desire to perform, but because of the moving awareness and attention to each other, even if that means exploring an unfamiliar physical form or resting together in stillness.